payu-india/CMS-Chatbot/docs/Affordability & Loyalty/mobikwik-link-pay-integration/index.md

 ---
 This section describes step-by-step integration procedure for Mobikwik Link & Pay, designed to offer a seamless, one-click payment experience for users and merchants.

-Digital wallets have become a highly popular and convenient payment method, with Mobikwik establishing itself as a trusted wallet partner for both enterprise and direct-to-consumer (D2C) merchants.
-PayU has also integrated Mobikwik as a wallet option on its checkout platform.

-Traditionally, the wallet payment experience was cumbersome, involving multiple steps: users had to log into their wallet, load funds if the balance was low, and then debit the wallet to complete a transaction.
-This multi-step process often led to increased time, complexity, and a higher likelihood of transaction drop-offs.
-It also presented integration challenges for merchants, requiring additional customisation and system updates.

-To address these issues, the wallet industry has transitioned towards a **"Link & Pay: One-click payment model"** at checkout.
-Mobikwik has already adopted this feature with many leading merchants, providing a seamless experience.
-The current goal is to **expand this Link & Pay feature to PayU merchants**, thereby tackling the challenges of the traditional wallet payment process and ensuring a frictionless experience for both merchants and end-users.

-It provides a **seamless, one-click payment experience** for Mobikwik wallet users on PayU’s S2S and Hosted Checkout platforms.
+It provides a **seamless, one-click payment experience** for Mobikwik wallet users on PayU’s S2S integration.
 This streamlined flow aims to simplify the checkout process and enhance the overall payment experience for all parties.
 By introducing Link & Pay, Mobikwik seeks to offer merchants an efficient and scalable solution that improves conversion rates and customer satisfaction, reinforcing PayU's leadership in payment innovation.

 This integration is expected to deliver **measurable value** to merchants by reducing friction at checkout, increasing transaction success, and improving customer retention.
 For users, it promises a faster, more convenient, and secure payment process, making digital wallet payments more appealing.